EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

 ### Calling the `perform-action` Action using `hold_action`

-You can use a definition like the following to perform any Home Assistant action by holding your mouse or finger on a column for more than half a second.
-The cell will change color when ready to active.
+You can use a definition like the following to perform any supported Home Assistant action.
+This example demonstrates the use of `hold_action`.
+When you press and hold your mouse or finger on a cell for more than half a second, you will see a visual cue when the action is ready to activate.
+Release to fire the action.
 Move your mouse or finger off the cell before releasing to cancel the action.

 This example also demonstrates the use of `confirmation` to confirm the action.
 The `confirmation` option may be used on any action type.